eyobodega/Comparing-Microcontrollers/README.md

 # morse-code-and-processors
-NOTE: this project was done on MPLABX IDE, i have not tested with other requirements You will find C code, C integrated with interrupt service routine, and the former integrated with inline assembler code for the following processors
+NOTE: this project was done on MPLABX IDE, i have not tested with other requirements You will find C code, C integrated with interrupt service routine, and the previous integrated with inline assembler code for the following processors
   - ATEMGA328P mounted on grove board
   - pic 32 (simulation due to hardware constraints)